This post may include affiliate links; see our disclosure policy.

 Instructions

 1. Wash and dry the frisée, using a salad spinner or clean towel.
-Tear or chop the frisee into pieces.
+Tear or chop the frisée into pieces.

 2. Zest half the orange.
 Then segment the orange, following the instructions in How to Cut an Orange.

-5. Serve the salad: place the greens on a large platter or separate plates.
+5. Serve the salad.
+Place the greens on a large platter or separate plates.
 Top with orange slices, shallot, cheese, sliced almonds, orange zest, and mint leaves.
 Drizzle with about 3 to 4 tablespoons of the dressing, to taste.

 Notes